EchoStar and Vivendi's GVT end talks for Brazilian TV partnership

-EchoStar Corp (SATS.O) said it is no longer in discussions to form a joint venture with Vivendi's (VIV.PA) subsidiary GVT for pay TV services in Brazil.
+Dec 13 EchoStar Corp said it is no longer in discussions to form a joint venture with Vivendi's subsidiary GVT for pay TV services in Brazil.

 French media group Vivendi said in October that GVT was in talks with EchoStar to set up a pay TV venture, hoping to offer pay-TV service to Brazilians eager to watch World Cup soccer matches and the Olympic Games coming to their country.